How to Remove Pollen from Your Pool

-Before cleaning your pool, it’s important to recognize what’s pollen and what isn’t.
-Pollen is often indistinguishable from some types of algae, such as yellow (mustard) algae, which is yellow in color.
-Luckily, it’s easy to tell the difference.
+The first step is recognizing what’s pollen and what isn’t.
+Tiny pollen debris can be confused with some types of algae, such as yellow (mustard) algae, which is yellow in color.
+In this case, it’s easy to tell the difference.
 Mustard algae will stick to the walls and floors of your pool, while pollen will simply float on the water’s surface, or stick to the tile and the inside of the skimmer.
-Pollen on the pool's surface is also easily moved by wind.
+Pollen on the surface of the pool is also easily moved by wind.
 As such, if you notice yellow powder floating on the surface of your pool water, you’ve probably got a pollen problem.

 Step one should always be to run your pool filter.
-While this may seem obvious, it can be easy to forget if you aren’t running your filter all day already.
+While this may seem obvious, it can be easy to forget if you aren’t already running your filter all day.
 Running your filter won’t eliminate everything, but it will keep the pollen manageable.
-To catch even more of it, though, you can try debris shield skimmer socks.
+To catch even more of the powdery yellow residue, you can try debris shield skimmer socks.
 Just remember to check your skimmer regularly and clean the skimmer sock often, so the pollen it catches isn't restricting water flow.

-Your next step will be to skim your water manually on a daily basis, usually every morning, since the pollen often accumulates overnight.
+Your next step will be to skim your water manually on a daily basis.
+This should usually happen every morning, since the pollen tends to accumulate overnight.
 To effectively remove it, however, you’ll need a different kind of skimmer net than you'd normally use.
 Fine mesh nets are specially designed to capture smaller particles than normal.

 With daily filtering and skimming, you should be able to manage your pollen and keep your water clear.
 It's challenging to get all the pollen removed from the pool through skimming and filtering alone.
-In these cases, we need to take things to the next level with Leslie's Clear Aid or Leslie's Perfect Weekly.
+In these cases, you can take your pollen remedy to the next level with an enzyme product like Leslie's Clear Aid or Leslie's Perfect Weekly.
 Enzymes help break down pollen and other non-living organic contaminants.
 Clear Aid also contains a clarifier, which helps boost filter effectiveness.

-One other thing to be aware of is that pollen can play host to some harmful microorganisms that live off of the pollen while it decays.
+One other thing to note is that pollen can play host to some harmful microorganisms that live off of the pollen while it decays.
 The simplest way to take care of these little guys is to shock your pool, preferably at night.
-A chlorine-based shock is designed to kill bacteria and other pollutants, and is the final step in eliminating pollen and its effect on your pool water.
-But sanitizer can only work effectively if your pool water is balanced.
+A chlorine-based shock is designed to kill bacteria and other pollutants, and is the final step in eliminating pollen and its negative effect on your pool water.
+But sanitizers like pool shock can only work effectively if your pool water is balanced.
 To make sure all aspects of your pool's water chemistry are within proper ranges, bring a sample into your local Leslie's store for a free 10-point AccuBlue® water test.